mdfranz/windows-containers/README.md

 # Overview

-This contains references for running Docker on on Windows Server 2016 for running Windows containers
+This contains references for running Docker on on Windows Server 2016 for running Windows containers.
+This is not about running Linux containers.

 # Videos & Presentations
 - [Windows Server & Docker - The Internals Behind Bringing Docker & Containers to Windows - Black Belt] (https://www.youtube.com/watch?v=85nCF5S8Qok)